valyala/gorpc/README.md

 gorpc
 =====

-Simple, fast and scalable golang RPC library for high load.
+Simple, fast and scalable golang RPC library for high load and microservices.

 Gorpc provides the following features useful for highly loaded projects